Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

 Problem Statement 1: At Shadow Oaks, prioritizing attendance and educating parents on the importance of school attendance and the 90% rule.
-Root Cause: Lack of knowledge and ways to set up appointments that still allow daily attendance.

-Problem Statement 2: We currently serve a student community that is 94% Economically Disadvantaged.
 Root Cause: Students have limited resources, experiences, background knowledge, and connections to support their learning.
 Parents have limited educational backgrounds from which to support their students with learning at home.

 Student Achievement